danny-oli/QuasarJS-LocalStorage/README.md

 Possible improvements

 - Add tests to the application
-- Add create a backend to store our data
+- Create a backend with Node.js to store our data on Mongodb or Mysql.
 - Use Axios for HTTP requests
 - Add custom favicon
 - Design improvements

 ## :rocket: What I Learned

-It was a great experience to develop this application using the  Quasar.js Framework.
+It was a great experience to develop this application using the  Quasar.js Framework with VueX.
-This was my first time with it, my background comes from a little Vue.js usage.
+It was my first time working with it.
+My background comes from a little Vue.js usage.